Hafizalimi7/Covid19-Tracker/README.md

 # Covid19 Tracker

+Shows live covid-19 stats from around the world.\

 Built this in React and used firebase.\
 I also got the latest data from the disease.sh and the map from leafletjs.com.\
 I used Material UI for the icons in the project.\